jupyter-book/thebe/docs/configure.rst

    }

 This uses codeMirror to mark all cells as read-only.
-If you are using this setting and would like to manually mark cells as editable, you can override the codeMirror configuration for individual cells using `data-readonly="false"`.
+If you are using this setting and would like to manually mark individual cells as editable, you can override the codeMirror configuration for a cell using `data-readonly="false"`.
 For example:

 .. code-block:: html